sashinpivotal/dsa-2022-10/readme.md

 - [1-day Java review hands-on lab document](https://github.com/sashinpivotal/dsa-java-review-doc)
 - [1-day Java review hands-on lab solution code](https://github.com/sashinpivotal/dsa-java-review-code)

-## Java questions (Sang asked these questions to gauge students' Java knowledge)
+## Java questions (Sang asks these questions to gauge students' Java knowledge)

 - When do you want to use Java interface?
 - When is a static method?
 Why do you want to create a method as a static method?
 Is it a good idea to create a static method which maintains a state?